 Lunch is usually packed or a smaller version of dinner.

 Dinner depends on the night, of course, and the occasion.
-You might enjoy curry goat for a special occasion, or more normally escovitch fish, oxtails, peas, etc. It’s also popular to eat out, especially on Fridays, to enjoy traditional jerk chicken, pork, or other local staples.
+You might enjoy curry goat for a special occasion, or more normally escovitch fish, oxtails, peas, etc. Eating out, especially on Fridays, is also popular to enjoy traditional jerk chicken, pork, or other local staples.

 Ackee and Saltfish